 Matthew Symonds, National Boating Manager at the Canal & River Trust, said: “The waterways are fantastic places to explore by boat, and it’s great that boating remains a popular leisure and holiday option for so many people experiencing the waterways for the first time.

-“We want to make sure people have the best possible experience and provide them with the information they need to safely handle a boat.
-These videos cover all the things boaters could expect to come across in an everyday cruise, and we hope that they will help new boaters feel confident as they cast off and discover the wonders of the nation’s inland waterways.”
+We want to ensure that people have the best possible experience and provide them with the information they need to safely handle a boat.
+These videos cover everything that boaters could expect to encounter on an everyday cruise, and we hope that the films will help newcomers to boating feel confident as they cast off and discover the wonders of the nation’s inland waterways.”

 What topics are covered in the animations?

-The short films provide straightforward guidance on staying safe when boating and mooring up, and provide particular information about bridges, tunnels, weirs and sluices, how to use locks, and how boaters can protect the environment.
+The short films provide straight forward guidance on staying safe when boating and mooring up, and provide particular information about bridges, tunnels, weirs and sluices, how to use locks, and how boaters can protect the environment.
 Each of the animations has a different theme.
 These are:

-• Protecting the environment
+- Protecting the environment

-• Mooring
+- Mooring

-• Staying safe around locks
+- Staying safe around locks

-• Staying safe
+- Staying safe

-• Bridges, tunnels, weirs, and sluices
+- Bridges, tunnels, weirs, and sluices

 The animations are intended to be a natural partner to the Boater’s Handbook, also co-produced by the Environment Agency and the Canal & River Trust.